IBM/cbomkit/README.md

 While the CBOMkit's scanning capabilities are currently bound to the Sonar Cryptography Plugin, the modular design of this plugin allows for potential expansion to support additional languages and cryptographic libraries in future updates.

+### RESTful API

+The CBOMKit API server exposes a RESTful API, with all available endpoints detailed in the OpenAPI specification file (`openapi.yaml`).

+When the server is launched in development mode, it also provides a Swagger UI interface accessible at the `/q/openapi` endpoint, allowing users to interactively explore and test the API.

 ## Contribution Guidelines